 What is Smartphone Security?

 While your personal computer sits on your desk and in most cases is only vulnerable to online attacks, the smartphone is a relatively small device that we carry with us everywhere and thus if lost, could seriously compromise the data on it as well.
+The term "mobile device security" describes the safeguards put in place to guard sensitive data transmitted and stored on computers, smartphones, tablets, wearables, and other portable devices.
+The primary objective of mobile device security is to prevent unauthorized users from entering the corporate network.
+It is a portion of a comprehensive enterprise security strategy.

 How to protect your phone’s data from being compromised?